 The Company has adopted the existing share option scheme (the "Share Option Scheme") on 29 August 2014.
 The scheme mandate limit of which has been refreshed at the annual general meeting of the Company on 31 August 2017.
-During the year under review, 981,440,000 share options were granted on 2 August 2017, no share option was exercised, cancelled nor lapsed.
+During the year under review, no share option was granted, exercised, cancelled nor lapsed.